A brief history

-If you are going on a ski trip, you are most likely going to be skiing or snowboarding when you get to the Mountain.
-These popular activities can be enjoyed by anyone: where you ski will be determined by your level of skill and experience on the slopes.
+If you are going on a ski trip, you are most likely going to be skiing or snowboarding when you get to the mountain.
+These popular activities can be enjoyed by anyone but where you ski will be determined by your level of skill and experience on the slopes.

 Modern ski fields are built and maintained by field operators and include all the infrastructure you need in order to enjoy your time on the mountain and to get as many runs in as possible.

 It can be cold up there on the mountain, so it’s really important that you wear that right clothing and use the right gear while you are up there.
 Because it takes a while to learn which ski’s, boards and boots are right for you, most people who are new to the snow will either borrow or hire gear the first few times.
 Ski fields offer rental services for beginner, intermediate and experienced riders with a range of gear to suit.